A Christmas Mantel with Faux Brass Nutcrackers!

 I searched for plain, undecorated nutcrackers and found a sweet deal on 12-inch ones in shades of pink and white.
 They came in packs of three. ( I bought three packs).

-For a bit of variety, I added six small ones that are about four inches tall.
+For a bit of variety, I added six small ones, about four inches tall each.

 Pink and white wooden nutcrackers ready to be spray painted black